stdword/logseq13-full-house-plugin/README.md

 - 🛠 A set of handy template tags to work with
 - ✨ The long list of valuable ideas to implement ⤵️

 ## Very quick overview
 <img width="60%" src="https://user-images.githubusercontent.com/1984175/222939346-f29ac2e0-5b68-461c-aed3-3853d6c0c6a2.gif" />

-See the [Tutorial](https://github.com/stdword/logseq13-full-house-plugin/blob/main/docs/tutorial.md) sections for details.
+See all plugin features in the [Tutorial](https://github.com/stdword/logseq13-full-house-plugin/blob/main/docs/tutorial.md).

 <table><tr><td>